istio/istio.io/content/en/docs/ambient/usage/l7-features/index.md

 | yes | `targetRefs` | Gateway | client pod | waypoint |

 * Whether or not there is already a waypoint is in the traffic path.
-** If no attachement is specified the policy will be treated as Namespace scoped.
+** If no attachment is specified the policy will be treated as Namespace scoped.